The Persistence of Cultural Memory: Investigating Multimodal Iconicity in Diffusion Models: Results

 \paragraph{Cultural Reference$-$Related Features} We focus on five features that capture different aspects of each reference: (i)~\textbf{Popularity}, measured by the number of Wikidata sitelinks as a proxy for visibility; (ii)~\textbf{Time of release}, the year of creation or publication; (iii)~\textbf{Image memorability}, predicted using ResMem~\cite{needell2022embracing}, which estimates how intrinsically memorable the image is; (iv)~\textbf{Word memorability}, based on human recognition accuracies from memorability norms ~\cite{tuckute2025intrinsically}, and (v)~\textbf{Text concreteness}, computed as the average concreteness score of the words in the reference title using the psycholinguistic norms of~\cite{brysbaert2014concreteness}.

-To identify the factors that best explain variation in CRA, we computed Spearman correlations between CRA and the features described above. (see \cref{sec:correlation_analysis} of supl. material for more details).
-The strongest correlate is \textit{text uniqueness}: this holds for both static ($\rho=0.50$, $p<0.001$) and dynamic ($\rho=0.44$, $p<0.001$) references, aligning with recent findings that caption specificity serves as a "key" to retrieve memorized data points in diffusion models~\cite{somepalli2023understanding}. \textit{Text concreteness} also shows a weak positive correlation ($\rho=0.16$),suggesting a minor trend in which more abstract titles hinder alignment.
-Among static concepts, \textit{creation date} shows the highest correlation ($\rho=-0.63$), with older cultural works achieving substantially higher CRA, perhaps because older references mainly include artworks, that are more reproduced online and thus more strongly represented in the training data. \textit{Image memorability} ($\rho=0.32$) also correlates positively with CRA, suggesting that visually distinctive motifs are learned more reliably by the model. .
+To identify the factors that best explain variation in CRA, we computed Spearman correlations between CRA and the features described above. (see \cref{sec:correlation_analysis} for more details).
+The strongest correlate is \textit{text uniqueness}: this holds for both still-image ($\rho=0.50$, $p<0.001$) and moving-image ($\rho=0.44$, $p<0.001$) references, aligning with recent findings that caption specificity can act as a retrieval cue for memorized training examples in diffusion models ~\cite{somepalli2023understanding}. \textit{Text concreteness} also shows a weak positive correlation ($\rho=0.16$), suggesting a minor trend in which more abstract titles hinder recognition.
+Among still images, \textit{creation date} shows the highest correlation ($\rho=-0.63$), with older cultural works achieving higher CRA, potentially reflecting the stronger online presence and repeated reproduction of canonical artworks. \textit{Image memorability} ($\rho=0.32$) also correlates positively with CRA, suggesting that visually distinctive motifs are learned more reliably by the model.

 While the number of deduplicated text–image pairs correlates positively with CRA, the effect is modest.
 As visualized in \cref{fig:univariate_cra}, high CRA values cluster where both feature strength and training presence are high, while low values appear where both are weak .
-This suggests that CRA depends not just on the reference presence in the training data, but also on the distinctiveness of a reference’s textual and visual cues.
-For instance, examples such as "A Night at the Opera", "Wish you Were Here", and "The Kiss" occur frequently in LAION yet exhibit low caption uniqueness ($<0.1$) and near-zero CRA (\cref{fig:examples_pdfe}), highlighting that data quantity alone does not ensure cultural reference alignment.
+This suggests that CRA depends not just the presence of a reference in the training dat , but also on the distinctiveness of a reference’s textual and visual cues.
+For instance, examples such as \textit{A Night at the Opera}, \textit{Wish you Were Here}, and \textit{The Kiss }occur frequently in LAION yet exhibit low caption uniqueness ($<0.1$) and near-zero CRA (\cref{fig:examples_pdfe}), highlighting that data quantity alone does not guarantee cultural reference alignment.